 Surprisingly, perhaps, she’s now found a love for pantomimes in the festive season, performing in them for the past decade.

-“[Panto]is great fun, it’s a chance to do something that isn’t The Chase, and it’s a chance to do something with a live audience on stage,” she said.
+“[Panto] is great fun, it’s a chance to do something that isn’t The Chase, and it’s a chance to do something with a live audience on stage,” she said.

-“It’s much more risky in a way because if you forget your lines there is no one there to remind you, there’s so chance of a retake.
+“It’s much more risky in a way because if you forget your lines there is no one there to remind you, there’s no chance of a retake.
 It’s risky in an interesting sort of way.

 “I just like the audience’s reaction, and I’m told that in Warrington they are very responsive audiences so I’m looking forward to that.”